arthur-debert/lual/README.md

     Improving this aspect is an area for potential future development.
 Feedback or suggestions on non-blocking I/O approaches suitable for the Lua ecosystem are welcome.

+    Async-io is under planning no the async-io branch

 ## Contributing

 Contributions welcome!
 See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.